chrismgeorge/Leap-Motion-CPPN-Interaction/README.md

 # Leap-Motion-CPPN-Interaction
 This repo isn't fully runnable.
-It is missing some local directories that store music, videos, and the leap SDK.
+It is missing some local directories that store more music, more videos, some models, and the leap SDK.